antonialoytorrens/SGalaxy-Tab2-linux-images/README.md

 https://wiki.postmarketos.org/wiki/Samsung_Galaxy_Tab_2_10.1_(3G_and_Wifi)_(samsung-espresso10)

 ## What you will need:

+- A rooted Samsung Galaxy Tab 2 with TWRP installed.
+- A Linux computer

 Note: I have used a computer with Linux in this guide.
 I don't know if it can be done with other OS because I haven't tested it.

 There are two ways of doing this, ***using my prebuilt image file or doing everything from scratch***.